runaxios/CANBERRY7.0/README.md

-A fork repo of MOD 1.5Q to fix fod and other stuffs.

-MOD is one of best kernel for Mi9 so i decided to try to fix the issues with Miui.
+MOD is one of best kernel for Mi9 so i decided to try to fix the issues with Miui and add new stuff

-All credits for the hard work go to Matt: https://github.com/mrslezak
+All credits for the hard work go to MattoftheDead: https://github.com/mrslezak

-Credits for FOD fix go to: Sekaiacg Laulan56 Ayrton990 Wloot

 Kernel Info: